Yorke Peninsula - North

 Yorke Peninsula - North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Yorke Peninsula - North's dwelling structure, as per the latest Census, was 93.2% houses and 6.9% other dwellings.
-Non-Metro SA had a similar composition of 93.3% houses and 6.7% other dwellings.
-Home ownership in Yorke Peninsula - North stood at 58.3%, with mortgaged dwellings at 22.8% and rented ones at 18.9%.
-The median monthly mortgage repayment was $1,000, lower than Non-Metro SA's average of $1,083.
-Median weekly rent in the area was $200, compared to Non-Metro SA's $230.
-Nationally, Yorke Peninsula - North's mortgage repayments were significantly lower at $1,000 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Yorke Peninsula - North, as per the latest Census, consisted of 93.2% houses and 6.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro SA's 88.5% houses and 11.5% other dwellings.
+Home ownership in Yorke Peninsula - North was at 58.3%, with mortgaged dwellings at 22.8% and rented ones at 18.9%.
+The median monthly mortgage repayment was $1,000, below Non-Metro SA's average of $1,153.
+The median weekly rent figure was $200, compared to Non-Metro SA's $220.
+Nationally, Yorke Peninsula - North's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing